-Our Design and Technology curriculum is also drawn from:
+Our Design and Technology curriculum is planned with these goals in mind:

 Assessment of children's learning in Design Technology takes the form of ongoing monitoring of children's understanding, knowledge and skills using key questioning skills built into lessons by the class teacher.
 Child-led assessment such as success criteria and evaluation grids are also used to inform the differentiation, support and challenge required by the children.
 Summative assessment is conducted termly by class teachers across each year group and is aimed at targeting next steps in learning as well as informing the subject leader of progress and skills/knowledge still to be embedded.

 Design Technology is also monitored by the subject leader throughout the year in the form of collection of evidence (photos), book monitoring, looking at outcomes measured against age-based progression and pupil interviews to discuss their learning.
 This tangible evidence aids understanding and establishes the impact of the teaching taking place.

 By the time children leave our school they will have: